neurohugo/SingleCellPatchseqAnalysis/README.md

 ## Usage (Updated 5/12/2025)

 After load the library you can use it this way.
+(If you have 'SYMBOL' gene names)

 ````
 ResultSeurat=RegenOrNoRegen::SeuratReturn(ResultSeurat)

 ````
+If you have ENSEMBL gene names, use

+ResultSeurat=RegenOrNoRegen::SeuratReturn(ResultSeurat,GeneIDType="ENSEMBL")

 ## Result